uggla/dojo/README.md

 The elves have just discovered json, you should now provide the SantaComputer struct serialized into json.

+### Part 6

+Starting from part2, if you encounter an invalid value, you must not set it to 0.
+You must discard all the colories transported by that elf.

+### Part 7

+Create a checksum2 function that return an &str instead of a string.

 ## Proposed editor

 The idea is to use on online editor.
 Gitpod seems a good solution in that